Price Position and Structural State

 Momentum, Volatility, and Indicator Pressure

-Momentum is weaker.
-RSI is 35.33, ROC14 is -7.14%, and MACD histogram is negative.
-These readings point in the same direction: downside pressure is active, while recovery pressure remains limited.
+Momentum is stronger.
+RSI is 55.07, ROC14 is +7.87%, and MACD histogram is positive.
+These readings point in the same direction: upside pressure is active across momentum and multi-day acceleration.

 Broader Market Regime